php-dev-br/laravel-doc-pt-br/controllers.md

         'posts' => 'PostController'
     ]);

-To quickly generate an API resource controller that does not include the `create` or `edit` methods, use the `--api` switch when executing the `make:controller` command:

-    php artisan make:controller API/PhotoController --api

 <a name="restful-naming-resource-routes"></a>
 ### Naming Resource Routes

 By default, all resource controller actions have a route name; however, you can override these names by passing a `names` array with your options:

-    Route::resource('photos', 'PhotoController')->names([
+    Route::resource('photo', 'PhotoController', ['names' => [
-        'create' => 'photos.build'
+        'create' => 'photo.build'
-    ]);
+    ]]);

 <a name="restful-naming-resource-route-parameters"></a>
 ### Naming Resource Route Parameters

 By default, `Route::resource` will create the route parameters for your resource routes based on the "singularized" version of the resource name.
-You can easily override this on a per resource basis by using the `parameters` method.
-The array passed into the `parameters` method should be an associative array of resource names and parameter names:
+You can easily override this on a per resource basis by passing `parameters` in the options array.
+The `parameters` array should be an associative array of resource names and parameter names:

-    Route::resource('users', 'AdminUserController')->parameters([
+    Route::resource('user', 'AdminUserController', ['parameters' => [
-        'users' => 'admin_user'
+        'user' => 'admin_user'
-    ]);
+    ]]);

  The example above generates the following URIs for the resource's `show` route:

-    /users/{admin_user}
+    /user/{admin_user}

 <a name="restful-localizing-resource-uris"></a>
 ### Localizing Resource URIs